-- The welfare of children, young people and adults at risk is paramount. - All people, regardless of age, disability, gender, racial and ethnic heritage, religious belief, sexual orientation or identity, have a right to equal protection from all types of harm or abuse. - Some people experience heightened vulnerability because of the impact of previous experiences, their level of dependency, communication needs or other issues. - Working in partnership with children, young people and adults at risk, together with their parents, carers and other agencies is essential to promoting people's welfare. - Although our projects take us to countries where safeguarding policies are not always in place and local practice may not be congruent with UK standards and procedures, this does not absolve us of our responsibilities regarding the welfare of children, young people and adults at risk with whom we work directly. - There is a real risk that abuse can escalate when it is challenged and so investigating concerns and sharing information relating to concerns must be approached with utmost sensitivity.
+- The welfare of children, young people and vulnerable adults is paramount. - All people, regardless of age, disability, gender, racial and ethnic heritage, religious belief, sexual orientation or identity, have a right to equal protection from all types of harm or abuse. - Some people are additionally vulnerable because of the impact of previous experiences, their level of dependency, communication needs or other issues. - Working in partnership with children, young people and vulnerable adults, together with their parents, carers and other agencies is essential to promoting vulnerable people's welfare. - Although our projects take us to countries where safeguarding policies are not always in place and local practice may not be congruent with UK standards and procedures, this does not absolve us of our responsibilities regarding the welfare of children, young people and vulnerable adults with whom we work directly. - There is a real risk that abuse can escalate when it is challenged and so investigating concerns and sharing information relating to concerns must be approached with utmost sensitivity.

-We will seek to keep children, young people and adults at risk safe by:
+We will seek to keep children, young people and vulnerable adults safe by:

-- Valuing them, listening to and respecting them. - Appointing a Designated Safeguarding Officer (DSO) for children, young people and adults at risk, a deputy (DDSO) and a Lead Trustee for Safeguarding (LTS).
-Contact details for these individuals are given on p.2 (Key Contacts). - Following the procedures for safe recruitment and training (See Section 2i). - Adopting safeguarding practices and reporting concerns by following our procedures (See Sections 2ii or 2iii). - Providing effective management for Trustees, Employees (including Freelance Workers), Project Contributors and Volunteers through supervision, support and training, detailed in Sections 2 and 3. - Recording and storing personal information relating to the children, young adults and adults at risk with whom we work, professionally and securely (See Section 2v). - Following our procedures when identifying and sharing concerns and relevant information with agencies that need to know, and involving children, young people, parents, families and carers appropriately (See Section 2vi). - Following our procedures to keep the children, young people and adults at risk with whom we work physically and emotionally safe when we are working with them directly, as detailed in Section 3. - Using our procedures to manage any allegations against Trustees, employees (including freelance workers), Project Contributors and volunteers relating to our work with children, young people and adults at risk appropriately, as detailed in Section 4. - Providing guidance on making complaints and whistleblowing as detailed in Section 4. - Monitoring our compliance to our Safeguarding Policy with the measures detailed in Section 5.
+- Valuing them, listening to and respecting them. - Appointing a Designated Safeguarding Officer (DSO) for children, young people and vulnerable adults, a deputy (DDSO) and a Lead Trustee for Safeguarding (LTS).
+Contact details for these individuals are given on p.2 (Key Contacts). - Following the procedures for safe recruitment and training (See Section 2i). - Adopting safeguarding practices and reporting concerns by following our procedures (See Sections 2ii or 2iii). - Providing effective management for employees (including freelance workers), Project Contributors and volunteers through supervision, support and training, detailed in Sections 2 and 3. - Recording and storing personal information relating to the children, young adults and vulnerable adults with whom we work, professionally and securely (See Section 2v). - Following our procedures when identifying and sharing concerns and relevant information with agencies that need to know, and involving children, young people, parents, families and carers appropriately (See Section 2vi). - Following our procedures to keep the children, young people and vulnerable adults with whom we work physically and emotionally safe when we are working with them directly, as detailed in Section 3.

+- Using our procedures to manage any allegations against Trustees, employees (including freelance workers), Project Contributors and volunteers relating to our work with children, young people and vulnerable adults appropriately, as detailed in Section 4. - Providing guidance on making complaints and whistleblowing as detailed in Section 4. - Monitoring our compliance to our Safeguarding Children and Vulnerable Adults Policy with the measures detailed in Section 5.